CypherpunkLabs/ExitRelay/README.md

 Open up your torrc with your favorite editor and add the following lines:

+This is an example of one of the running exits, you can comma separate the configuration to add more exits.

 ```
-ExitNodes $IP(Or you can use the exit's fingerprint)
+ExitNodes 51.81.32.169

 ```